 I ran a search in TESS for the stage name that I would like to use and came across a DEAD trademark under the IC 009 category.
-They were using it for a "series of musical recordings..." which is what I'd like to use it for, however it was filed in March 2006, and abandoned in April 2007.
-How can I...
+They were using it for a "series of musical recordings..." which is what I'd like to use it for, however it was filed in March 2006, and abandoned in April...
 Read more »

 You will need to conduct a search to see if the mark is still in use.
 A trademark may be still valid at common law despite being listed as "dead" at the USPTO.
 If the mark is in use you may contact the owner for permission to use it, via a transfer of rights or trademark license.
-If the mark is not...Read more »
+If the...Read more »

 In that same thread, how is a videogame like Deus Ex allowed to feature and reference an organization like FEMA?
 What are the rules regarding the use of these US federal government agencies in a work of fiction?

 The particular use of the organizations may be "nominative fair use" or protected by First Amendment interests in artistic expression.
 Read the following article for an in depth analysis: http://rodriqueslaw.com/blog/how-use-brands-and-products-film

 Your options may depend on your type of business entity and shareholder/member agreements currently in place.
 In general, you will need a power of attorney.
 Preferably, you may appoint the individual as a manager of the business, with all powers necessary to conduct the operations and business...Read more »

 In order to guard the proprietary information of the business, it is generally best practice to enter into a NDA before you begin to disclose specifics.
 Make sure to consult with a mergers and acquisitions lawyer regarding the specific considerations when negotiating an NDA.